 Web deposit templates are created only by Accounts Receivable and are department-specific.
 To receive access, you will be required to attend training.
 Please register through myTraining in the WSU portal.

 Contact Accounts Receivable for template creation or maintenance via email at firstname.lastname@example.org or phone at (316) 978-3070 Option 1.

 Accounts Receivable has developed extensive training tutorials that can benefit departmental employees.
-To access available courses, please visit the Accounts Receivable section of the EmpHelp cube in the myWSU portal.
+To access available courses, please visit Accounts Receivable Training Courses located on the myFinances tab of the myWSU portal.

 Departments who routinely process cash transactions may request the establishment of a permanent change fund.
 Change funds (to be maintained in the form of cash) are established exclusively for the making of change when receiving amounts due to the state.